 For information, see Configuring the log collector.

 By default, OKD uses Elasticsearch (ES) to store log data.
-Optionally, you can use the log forwarding features to forward logs to external log stores using Fluentd protocols, syslog protocols, or the OKD Log Forwarding API.
+Optionally you can use the Log Forwarder API to forward logs to an external store.
+Several types of store are supported, including fluentd, rsyslog, kafka and others.

-The OpenShift Logging Elasticsearch instance is optimized and tested for short term storage, approximately seven days.
+The logging subsystem Elasticsearch instance is optimized and tested for short term storage, approximately seven days.
 If you want to retain your logs over a longer term, it is recommended you move the data to a third-party storage system.

 Elasticsearch organizes the log data from Fluentd into datastores, or indices, then subdivides each index into multiple pieces called shards, which it spreads across a set of Elasticsearch nodes in an Elasticsearch cluster.
 You can configure Elasticsearch to make copies of the shards, called replicas, which Elasticsearch also spreads across the Elasticsearch nodes.
 The